Healthy Homes Assessment Parkvale

 Insulation requirements to meet the R-values that are appropriate for your region.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3

-Learn more about this Healthy Homes insulation quality.
+Find out all the details about the Healthy Homes insulation quality.

 Parkvale Moisture Ingress & Drainage

-Check out the complete details of this Healthy Homes moisture ingress and drainage standard.
+Check out the complete details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection